Thomas D. Crowley

 Mr. Crowley negotiated coal supply and natural gas transportation contracts for various users throughout the United States.
 In addition, he analyzed the economic impact of buying out/brokering/modifying a number of existing coal supply agreements.
 His coal supply assignments have encompassed analyzing alternative coals to determine the impact on the delivered price of operating and maintenance costs, unloading cost, shrinkage factor and by-product savings.
 His transportation natural gas assignments have encompassed analyzing storage facilities, construction of pipeline and personnel requirements.

 Since the implementation of the Staggers Rail Act of 1980, which allowed rail carriers to enter into transportation contracts with shippers, Mr. Crowley has been actively involved in negotiating transportation contracts on behalf of coal and other shippers.
-During the past twenty (20) years, Mr. Crowley participated either directly or indirectly in negotiations for over 100 coal users, including both electric utilities and private consumers of coal in all sections of the United States.
+During the past forty (40) years, Mr. Crowley participated either directly or indirectly in negotiations for over 100 shippers, including both electric utilities and private consumers of coal and other products in all sections of the United States.
 Specifically, Mr. Crowley developed line-haul rates based on market conditions and carrier competition, movement-specific service commitments, carrier-specific cost-based rate adjustment provisions, contract reopeners that recognize changes in carrier productivity and cost-based ancillary charges.
-These analyses have been used to negotiate transportation contracts for the movement of eastern, southern and western coal.
+These analyses have been used to negotiate transportation contracts for the movement of products in the eastern, southern and western United States.

 Mr. Crowley served in the U.S. Army from 1968 to 1971.